leroyperkins/rocket_launch_sim/docs/ProgressLog.md

 Got a list of all of my hardware that I have.
 Sensors, servos, small motors, nucleo board and 3D printer.
 Focusing on making it all manageable to take on and do in small chunks.

+11/23/2025

+Working on python venv for GUI setup.
+Upgraded to 3.14.0 annd installed necessary packages for everything I would need.

+Created venv: py -m venv env

+start script: env\Scripts\activate and just type "deactivate" for shutting off

+pip install pyserial matplotlib numpy tk for all packages

+Getting weird import errors, so I did pip list and made sure in my venv that packages were appearing.
+Turns out VSCode needed to change the python interpreter to point at the python.exe from my venv folder.
+Got that fixed.

+Created requirements.md for defining FR and NFR, project scope and objectives.